georust/rinex/rinex-cli/doc/preprocessing.md

 ## Sv target

-A comma separated list of Sv is supported.
+A comma separated list of Sv (of any length) is supported.
-For example, with the following, we are left with data from _R03_ and _E10_
+For example, retain _R03_ and _E10_ with the following:

 ```bash
 rinex-cli \